BracketSpace/Notification/readme.txt

 == Description ==

-This plugin allow you to send custom email notifications about various events in WordPress.
-It also comes with simple API by which you can add literally **any** trigger action.
+This plugin allows you to send custom email notifications about various events in WordPress.
+It also comes with a simple API by which you can add literally **any** trigger action.

 In messages you can use defined merge tags which will be later changed to content applicable for trigger.